-Superintendent has the right to renew this Contract in whole or in part for the year(s) [renewal year(s)] by giving notice to the Contractor.
+Superintendent has the right to renew this Contract in whole or in part for the year(s) 2026-27, 2027-28, and 2028-29, by giving notice to the Contractor.
 If Superintendent provides such notice to the Contractor, the Contractor shall be obligated to enter into a contract with the same fiscal obligations as the previous Contract year, provided that Superintendent and Contractor shall negotiate any revision of additional services or goals beyond those encompassed in the previous Contract.